ShreyanshiJaiswal/Python_Learning_log/README.md

 ## Pandas

 For Pandas, I mostly learned from [Pandas by Ankit Bansal](https://youtu.be/sWCigkLzGdY?si=jw5ayTYo5kTHmb6Z).
 I didn’t break it down into days, just picked up concepts and coded along.
 Whenever something was a bit confusing, I wrote short explanations for myself in Colab text cells.
+I also used the **same CSV files** that Ankit Bansal used in his video.
+I’ve attached them here in this repo as well, since I practiced along with those datasets while following the video.

 Topics I covered:
 - basics (series, dataframe, creating dataframes)